-• Cooperative efforts across agencies, between levels of government, and within communities are critically important.
-The impacts of climate change on historic properties are so wide-ranging and potentially severe that collaboration among public-serving institutions, including federal, tribal, state, and local governments, community groups, and nonprofit organizations, is essential.
+15. Cooperative efforts across agencies, between levels of government, and within communities are critically important.
+The impacts of climate change on historic properties are so wide-ranging and potentially severe that collaboration among public-serving institutions, including federal, Tribal, state, and local governments, community groups, and nonprofit organizations, is essential.
+Likewise, collaboration with those in the environmental, infrastructure, transportation, energy, private, and philanthropic sectors will be necessary for progress.
 Cooperation and forging of partnerships will enhance implementation of each of the principles discussed above.
 Federal agencies can take a leadership role in this regard through their own collaborative work and by encouraging such work through funding and technical assistance.